muhammmedkhattab/AFT-Backend/readme.md

 	Reporting tool

-**Issues to be aware of**
+**Issues to be aware of:**

-    E2E flow and some other tests that relay on each other are not working this due to the flaky behaviour for the API implementated some waiting methods but some times fails due the timeout takes more than 10 second
+    E2E flow and some other tests that relay on each other are not working! this due to the flaky behaviour for the API implementated some waiting methods but some times fails due the timeout takes more than 10 second

-       * This E2E flow will not work as there are 2 main issues :
-       *
+     Some of the Reasons :

-       *    1-API not reliable as in the Get request the id is found in the first request and not found in the following request
+       *    API not reliable as in the Get request the id is found in the first request and not found in the following request

        *    Verified also that Swagger have this issue, added Video in the Email.

-       *
-       *    2-API is not reflected immediately so we need to add wait time implemented a method that help but also some times the timeout exceed and shouldn't be the case for a simple get and post request
+       *    API is not reflected immediately so we need to add wait time implemented a method that help but also some times the timeout exceed and shouldn't be the case for a simple get and post request

-       *    and I don't know the SLA to test against ,finally didn't want to use Thread.sleep even with it some times it fails
+       *    I don't know the SLA to test against
+       *    Didn't want to use Thread.sleep as not a professional way and even with it some times it fails
-       * */